-Although the potential conflict that employees may feel between their work and non-work lives has been a topic of much research in recent years, this conflict has typically been defined rather narrowly.
-Specifically, most research in this area looks at the conflict an employee feels between their work life and their family life; however, not all employees have family obligations in the traditional sense (i.e., a spouse, children, etc.).
+Researchers have turned their attention to the potential conflict that employees may feel between their work and non-work lives.
+However, this conflict has typically been defined rather narrowly.
+Specifically, most research in this area looks at the conflict employees feel between their work life and their family life; however, not all employees have family obligations in the traditional sense (i.e. a spouse or children).
 Nevertheless, these “family-less” employees may still experience conflict between their work life and other domains of their non-work life.
 Until recently, measures designed to assess this type of non-family conflict have been scarce.
-To address this Jessica Keeney and her colleagues have created a measure designed to would assess non-family conflict.
+To address this, researchers have created a measure designed to assess non-family conflict.

-This all suggests that focusing of a simple model of work/family conflict will leave out the concerns and problems faced by many employees.
-The work/life conflict is more complex and more powerful than previously thought.
+This all suggests that focusing of a simple model of work-family conflict will leave out the concerns and problems faced by many employees.
+Work-life conflict is more complex and more powerful than previously thought.
 And, for many people, both types of conflict can affect their satisfaction and well-being.